 Qualifications and Professional Practice

-- Qualifications include: BMedSci (Psychology, first class) 1994; MBChB 1996; MSc (Health Promotion and Health Education, specialising in emotional wellbeing) 1999; Fellow of Faculty of Public Health 2009; ILM7 Executive Coaching and Mentoring 2016; Diploma in Occupational Medicine 2017; Licensed Career Counsellor 2018.
+- Qualifications include: BMedSci (Psychology, first class) 1994; MBChB 1996; MSc (Health Promotion and Health Education, specialising in emotional wellbeing) 1999; Fellow of Faculty of Public Health 2009; ILM7 Executive Coaching and Mentoring 2016; Diploma in Occupational Medicine 2017; Accredited and Licensed Career Coach and Counsellor 2019

 - Member of the European Coaching and Mentoring Council (EMCC), (05344 IND4) and I abide by their code of ethics